nourishing eating

 7 Tips for Joyful, Nourishing Eating for Moms

 Additionally, as a caregiver, it’s important to focus on establishing nourishing eating habits for yourself.
 Chances are, these habits will naturally spread to your family.
-So here are 7 tips that I find to promote joyful, nourishing eating for moms (and everyone else too).
+So here are 7 tips I find helpful for promoting joyful, nourishing eating for moms (and everyone else, too).

 1. Almond butter and berries on whole-grain toast,